globalcitizen/zomia/DEVLOG.md

     - New RNG from rotLove library
     - Reduced background NPC vocality
     - Footprint alpha variance
+    - Move information overlays to edge of screen
+    - Create new `natural_cavern` area type as beginning of ARRP 2016 release

  * __2016-09-11__:
     - Day off, mostly collectd and distilled ideas about game direction, features and issues.